 Field-hunting tip

-Look in phosphate-rich sedimentary iron formations country — that is the host setting where wicksite typically forms.
+Look in phosphate-rich sedimentary iron formations country, the host setting where wicksite typically forms.
 If you start seeing quartz, siderite, ludlamite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.